technomancy/leiningen/TUTORIAL.md

       :dependencies [[org.clojure/clojure "1.2.0"]])

-Fill in the :description with a short paragraph so that your project will show up in search results once you upload to Clojars as described below.
+Fill in the :description with a short paragraph so that your project will show up in search results once you publish it.
 At some point you'll need to flesh out the README too, but for now let's skip ahead to setting :dependencies.
 Note that Clojure is just another dependency here.
 Unlike most languages, it's easy to swap out any version of Clojure.

 If you've got a simple pure-clojure project, you will be fine with the default of depending only on Clojure, but otherwise you'll need to